-2.14.10 Whether NGO is receiving grant from other organizations for the mid day meal.
+2.14.10 Whether NGO/Trusts/Temples/Gurudwara/Jails etc is receiving grant from other organizations for the mid day meal.
 If so, the details thereof.

-2.15 Systems to ensure transparency, accountability in all aspects of programme implementation.

-2.15.1 Display of logo, entitlement of children and other information at a prominent visible place in school
+- 2.15 Systems to ensure transparency, accountability in all aspects of programme implementation, - 2.15.1 Display of logo, entitlement of children and other information at a prominent visible place in school